-Situation of Trafficking in Persons in the State of AP
+Situation of Trafficking in Persons in the State of Andhra Pradesh and Telangana 9

-The problem of trafficking of women and children has grown in recent years in Andhra Pradesh.
-The state is witnessing higher number of recorded cases of trafficking as is evident from the National Crime Record Bureau data.
-Trafficking is prevalent at various levels - local, inter-district, inter-state and crossborder.
+The problem of trafficking of women and children has grown in recent years in Andhra Pradesh and Telangana.
+Both states are witnessing higher number of recorded cases of trafficking as is evident from the National Crime Record Bureau data.
+Trafficking is prevalent at various levels - local, inter-district, interstate and cross-border.
 Commercial sexual exploitation of women and children takes place in various forms including brothel based prostitution, sex tourism, entertainment industry and pornography in print and electronic media.
-Most of the victims have been trafficked with promises of work, better career prospects and marriage.
+Most of the victims from the two states have been trafficked with promises of work, better career prospects and marriage.
 Some are inducted forcibly through abduction.